353words/cmdline/README.md

 ### Introduction

 Go is an excellent choice for writing command line applications.
-- It compiles to binary, the client doesn't need to install a runtime to run your app
+- It compiles to binary code, the client doesn't need to install a runtime to run your app
 - It compiles to static executable, the client doesn't need have specific shared libraries to run your app
 - It's easy to cross compile to various combination of operating system and architecture
-- Go is a joy to write in
+- It's fun to write code in Go ☺

 However, you need to follow some rules and understand some concepts in order to write good command line applications.
 In [The Art of Unix Programming](http://www.catb.org/esr/writings/taoup/html/) Eric Raymond [quotes](http://www.catb.org/esr/writings/taoup/html/ch01s06.html) Doug McIlroy:
 > This is the Unix philosophy: Write programs that do one thing and do it well.
 > Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.

-It's a good advice, and we'll see how we can follow it.
+It's good advice, and we'll see how we can follow it.

-As an example, we'll wreite an application that query a logs file.
+As an example, we'll write an application that query a logs file.
 Logs has the following fields:

 - Origin